 - Mitigate climate change by:

-- Reducing emissions from existing fossil fuel-powered facilities and extraction activities
+- reducing emissions from existing fossil fuel-powered facilities and extraction activities; and

 - Make communities, especially the most disadvantaged, more resilient to a changing climate by:

-- Encouraging more sustainable building design and land use through policy reforms
+- encouraging more sustainable building design and land use through policy reforms; and

 - Protect public health from the hazards of toxic pollutants by:

-- Enhancing protections for low-income communities near polluting facilities.
+- enhancing protections for low-income communities near polluting facilities; and

 - Preserve biological diversity through habitat conservation by:

-- Establishing, enhancing, and monitoring wildlife migration corridors.
+- establishing, enhancing, and monitoring wildlife migration corridors; and

 We encourage initiatives that cut across these program areas, especially those focused on smart growth, sustainable agriculture and regional food systems, and sustainable production.